Île Vierge: The lighthouses

-The first lighthouse was a square tower 33 m high constructed in 1842–45.
+The first lighthouse is a square tower 33 m high, constructed in 1842–45.
 It started operation on 15 August 1845, feast day of the Assumption of the Virgin.
 It had a fixed white light visible for 14 nmi.
 It remained in use while the second lighthouse was under construction in 1896–1902.
-A foghorn was installed in 1952, replaced in 1993 by an electric beacon.
+A foghorn was installed in 1952, replaced in 1993 by a radio beacon.

 The newer lighthouse is 82.5 m tall, made of blocks of granite.
 The external face is a truncated cone; the interior face is cylindrical, lined with 12,500 opaline glass tiles made by Saint-Gobain.
 There are five steps to the front door; inside, 360 steps of stone and 32 of iron lead to the lamp platform.
 The electric lamp was installed in 1952 on the original mechanical turning plate, sitting in a bath of mercury.
 The plate was replaced with an electric motor in 1983.
 The lamp has four lenses with a focal length of 0.5m.
 The twin beam gives a white flash every 5 seconds, visible for 27 nmi.
 Electrical generators were installed in 1959, supplemented in 1967–1994 by two wind turbines.
 The light and rotation are activated automatically by a photoelectric sensor.
 Although the lighthouse is automated, the site is still staffed.

 The island is open to the public from April to September, as is the lighthouse, by appointment.
-The number of visitors was 5,944 in 2003; 5,974 in 2004; 7,371 in 2005.
-Both lighthouses are a listed monument since 2011.
+The number of visitors was 5,944 in 2003, 5,974 in 2004, and 7,371 in 2005.
+Both lighthouses have been a listed monument since 2011.